Han dynasty: Western Han (202 BC – 9 AD)

-To pay for his military campaigns and colonial expansion, Emperor Wu nationalized several private industries.
+To pay for his military campaigns and colonial expansion, Emperor Wu nationalised several private industries.
 He created central government monopolies administered largely by former merchants.
-These monopolies included salt, iron, and liquor production, as well as bronze-coin currency.
+These monopolies included salt, iron, and liquor production, as well as bronze coinage.
 The liquor monopoly lasted only from 98 to 81 BC, and the salt and iron monopolies were eventually abolished in the early Eastern Han.
 The issuing of coinage remained a central government monopoly throughout the rest of the Han dynasty.